 Majors are encouraged to take at least one diaspora course, which may be used to satisfy either area requirement.
 Courses with the INT distributive designation may satisfy either of the disciplinary requirements.
 With approval of the Chair, one associated course may be counted toward the major.

-Prospective majors: please complete the AAAS Major Worksheet in consultation with the Chair, and hand it in to the Program Office.
+Prospective majors: please complete the AAAS Major Worksheet in consultation with the Chair, and hand it in to the Department Administrator.